Hidden Dragon

 Duolingo English

 Duolingo offers English courses for Chinese speakers with Chinese as the interface language.
-It is the lowest-friction starting point.
+It is a low-friction starting point.

 What it does well.
 Effortless onboarding.
 The daily habit loop keeps learners returning.
 The gamification works for building vocabulary and basic reading comprehension.
 The Chinese interface makes it genuinely accessible for lower-level learners.